hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 actual properties stored in ivars, then we would have to go to the other
 extreme: somehow avoid using ivars entirely for anything mechanical.

-the workaround for this for now is to use `property_value` (and the separate but related `action_property_value`) for reading actual properties.
+the workaround for this for now is to use `property_value_via_symbol` (and the separate but related `action_property_value`) for reading actual properties.

+## the model property ordering rationale :[#018]

+when defining the "properties" (formal arguments) of a typical method, we are familiar with the ordering rationale of "volatility order": generally we place those formal parameters whose actual parameters are more likely to be different from call to call towards the beginning. this optimizes for refactorability, as large classes become smaller and less volatile arguments become ivars or are given C-style defaults, etc.

+when defining the properties for a model we *may* tend towards a different ording rationale depending on how certain end clients behave..